highcharts/node-export-server/README.md

 ## Loading JSON Configs

 The below JSON presents the default config that resides in the `lib/schemas/config.js` file.
-If no `.env` file is found (more about it later), these options are used.
+If no `.env` file is found (more on`.env` and environment variables below), these options are used.
 Loading an additional JSON configuration file can be done by using the `--loadConfig <filepath>` option.

-The format, with its default values are as follows (the order of core scripts and moudles is recommended):
+The format, with its default values are as follows (using the below ordering of core scripts and modules is recommended):

 ```
 {